EricCJoyce/The-Recognitions/README.md

 # The Recognitions

-Characterize 3D objects for recognition and pose estimation from 2D images
+## Characterize 3D objects for recognition and pose estimation from 2D images

 T.B.C.

+## Requirements